-'Lotus Birth:' What Experts Say About Cutting the Cord
+'Lotus Birth': What Experts Say About Cutting the Cord

 The committee found that postponing clamping for those crucial seconds raised newborns' hemoglobin levels and improved iron reserves for the baby's first months, "which may have a favorable effect on developmental outcomes," the authors wrote.
 In infants born prematurely, a short delay before cord clamping carried the additional benefits of improving blood circulation and decreasing the need for transfusions, the authors added.

-However, waiting to cut the umbilical cord for 60 seconds is quite a different scenario than leaving the cord to dry up and fall off on its own, Schweitzer told Live Science.
+However, waiting to cut the umbilical cord for 60 seconds is quite a different scenario than leaving the cord to dry up and fall off on its own, Schweizer told Live Science.

 Once the blood is transferred to the baby — which is completed when the cord naturally collapses — "there is no documented medical value" in waiting any longer, he said.